Host2Host is proud to be in partnership with Travel Portland

 How Host2Host gained a seat on the Travel Portland Board

 The honor for membership on the Travel Portland was won at the City of Portland hearing on STR tax ordinances in June 2018.
 Host2Host organized the testimony of many H2H members.
 It was the first time the City of Portland became aware of Host2Host.
 Commissioners Amanda Fritz and Chloe Eudaly were delighted to learn about our organization and requested that Travel Portland offer two seats for the short term rental industry on their board.
 Host2Host was awarded one.
-The other is currently held by Vacasa.
+The other will soon be awarded to Ryan Tigner, owner of ITrip Vacations, a STR property management company previously held by Vacasa.

 Travel Portland Opportunities - This could be you!